Met Office warns of wind gusts up to 80mph across Northern Ireland

-Met Office Yellow Wind Warning of gusts up to 80mph causing disruption across Northern Ireland for 24 hours
+Met Office Wind Warning update: Gusts up to 80mph causing disruption across Northern Ireland

 The Met Office has issued a Yellow Warning for winds up to 80mph causing disruption across Northern Ireland on Wednesday.

-The warning is valid for 24 hours throughout Wednesday, from midnight to midnight.
+The warning is valid for 24 hours throughout Wednesday, from midnight to midnight, however it has now been amended to end at 11am on Wednesday.

-It applies to all six counties of Northern Ireland and most of the UK.
+It had applied to all counties of Northern Ireland and most of the UK, but now Fermanagh has been removed from the warning.

 The Met Office said: “Strong winds may lead to disruption on Wednesday.”